zuichii/Portal/db/DBnotes.md

 -plz just check database to see if is correct

+INSTRUCTIONS TO LOAD IN A DATABASE in terminal cd into db folder:

+cd db
+mysql < dbname.sql

+after that then cd back into workspace and continue as normal cd ..

--TO RESTORE A DATABASE BACKUP USE COMMAND
+-TO EXPORT A DATABASE USE COMMAND
-'mysql < bitl.sql'
+'mysqldump --databases bitl > bitl.sql'